top of page

 Project Launch Event

-On June 28th, CASP was joined by Communities for Renewables, Centre for Energy Equality and Community Energy Pathways and Cllr Robert Betts for the launch event of the Home Energy Project at Plaxtol Memorial Hall!
+On June 28th 2025, we were joined by Communities for Renewables, Centre for Energy Equality and Community Energy Pathways and Councillor Robin Betts for the launch event of the Home Energy Project at Plaxtol Memorial Hall!

 We heard about: